sinnie/learn_web_dev/node.md

 To understand how this works, you must understand the __event loop__ and the __task queue__.

 ### The Event Loop
-Event's are a common pattern in programming and are known more widely as the "observer pattern."
+Events are a common pattern in programming and are known more widely as the "observer pattern."
 The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents called observers.
 The object automatically notifies the observers of any state changes, usually by calling one of their methods.
 This pattern is often used to implement distributed event handling systems [("Observer Pattern")](#resources).

 Node.js employs an event loop, which is a construct that performs two tasks in a continuous loop: __event detection__ and __event handler triggering__.
 The event loop detects which events just happened as well as determining which event callback to invoke once an event has happened.
 The event loop is responsible for scheduling asynchronous operations and facilitates the event-driven programming paradigm in which the flow of the program is determined by events [(Norris)](#resourses).
 In other words, it means that applications act on events.
 Node implements this by having a central mechanism, the `EventEmitter`, that listens for events and invokes a callback function once an event has been detected (i.e. state has changed) [(maxogden)](#resources).

 #### The EventEmitter (JavaScript Events)
+According to [Norris](#resources), the `EventEmitter` was created to simplify the interaction with the event loop.
+The `EventEmitter` was created as a generic wrapper to facilitate creating event-based APIs.
 To understand how Node handles events, we're going to build our own event emitter.
 (Albeit a simple version).

 In this example, we will create an object called `Emitter` that will have two methods, `on` and `emit`.
 The `on` method will have two arguments, `type` and `listener`, which will be used to register an event listener.
 In order to access the values of `events`, the key to the Emitter object will be assigned to the `type`.
 And the listener will be an array of functions.
 We can then invoke the listeners by calling the `emit` method.
 This provides a clean way of controlling logic in the code.